 High school diploma or equivalent combination of education and experience is required.
 A minimum of 1 year of experience in phlebotomy is required for the specialist level.

 Knowledge of computer applications is desirable.
 Reasonable knowledge of hospital policies and procedures is desirable.
 Certification or registration in an appropriate discipline is desirable.
 Considerable experience in phlebotomy or laboratory services is preferred.
 Indwelling and pediatric experience a plus.
 Port draw experience is highly desired.

 This part time, 37 hour a week position has the following schedule: Monday - Wednesday 11:30 -7:30 at Ypsilanti, Thursday 9-5 at Canton, Friday 9-2 at Canton and every fourth Saturday.

-This position is located at Briarwood Health Center.
+This position will be located at Canton Health Center and the Ypsilanti Health Center.

 This position may be underfilled at a lower classification depending on the qualifications of the selected candidate.